Jon Snodgrass (musician)

-Jon Snodgrass is a musician and member of the groups Armchair Martian, Scorpios, and Drag the River.
+Jon Snodgrass (born October 27, 1973) is a musician and member of the groups Armchair Martian, Scorpios, and Drag the River.
 He also performs solo and has collaborated with other musicians, including Tim McIlrath of Rise Against, and Joey Cape of Lagwagon.

 Biography

 Jon Snodgrass was born and raised in St. Joseph, Missouri, and later settled in Fort Collins, Colorado, before forming Armchair Martian in the early 1990s.
 In 1996, he started recording songs with ALL singer Chad Price under the name Drag the River.
 Since then, he has continued putting out music with both bands, as a solo artist, and as a member of Scorpios.